wombathead/project-euler/README.md

-# project-euler
+# project euler
-Solutions to the Project Euler questions
+Programs used to solve problems from [Project Euler][https://projecteuler.net].
+Currently written in Python and Common Lisp.